trailofbits/algo/docs/deploy-from-script-or-cloud-init-to-localhost.md

 - `ONDEMAND_WIFI_EXCLUDE`: List the names of any trusted Wi-Fi networks where macOS/iOS IPsec clients should not use "Connect On Demand".
 Comma-separated list.

-- `STORE_PKI: To retain the PKI. (required to add users in the future, but less secure).
+- `STORE_PKI`: To retain the PKI. (required to add users in the future, but less secure).
 Default: false.

 - `DNS_ADBLOCKING`: To install an ad blocking DNS resolver.
 Default: false.